PedroLantyer/Uniruy-Wyden-BD/DOCX/readme.md

 # CONTEUDO
-1 - Arquivo Word com as instruções do trabalho
+1 - Arquivo Word com as instruções do trabalho;
 2 - Parte 1 do relatório (TEMP)